 🥣 How to Make Collard Greens

-Collard greens are one of those southern staples that everyone should have a recipe for.
-They are also one of those foods that look… well, green, and don’t sound that amazing, but the taste will knock your socks off.
+Collard greens are one of those southern staples that everyone should have an awesome recipe for.
+They are also one of those soul food recipes that look… well, green, and don’t sound that amazing, but the taste will knock your socks off.

-Here’s how I make the best collard greens:
+Here’s how I make the best southern collard greens:

 Dice up an onion, some thick bacon, and some garlic cloves.